- Complete international transportation facilities and logistic capability.

 Finally, the internet penetration rate is high in Taiwan.
-About 80% (82.5%) of households have access to the internet, 80% (87.5%) have computers, 90% of the households with the internet access use 2Mbps or faster broadband.
-World Economic Forum (WEF) has released its " 2013 Network Readiness Rating (Network Readiness Index, NRI)" rankings, Taiwan has moved up one place from 11th last year to 10th spot worldwide.
+About 80% (84.5%) of households have access to the internet, 88% (88.8%) have computers, 84% of the households with the internet access use 2Mbps or faster broadband.
+World Economic Forum (WEF) has released its " 2014 Network Readiness Rating (Network Readiness Index, NRI)" rankings, Taiwan ranks 14th place worldwide.
 WEF Network Readiness rating is the most representative of the global IT competitiveness ranking of countries.
-There are 144 economies evaluated in 2013 NRI report by four subindexes which include Environment, Readiness, Usage, and Impact and are divided in to 10 pillars composed of 54 individual indicators in total.
-The percentage of the population accessing to the internet in Taiwan has been greatly increased which makes the ranking of the indicator of Households with Internet access moved from 31st place to 14th place and is the main reason why the overall ranking of Taiwan has been improved.
-In addition, the indicator of Government success in ICT promotion is ranked 7th place.
-Taiwan's ranking is moving up gradually in recent five years.
+There are 148 economies evaluated in 2014 NRI report by four subindexes which include Environment, Readiness, Usage, and Impact and are divided in to 10 pillars composed of 54 individual indicators in total.
+In the report, Taiwan remains at the frontier both as a high-tech manufacturer and as a technology-driven economy, with strong usage of ICTs among all society’s stakeholders.
 The increasing scores yearly indicate the development of Information and Technology in Taiwan has been improved upwardly and affirmed internationally.

 For more information, please visit: